Saturday, 31 December 2022

 Last month, I made a business trip since Covid.
 This month, my wife and I went on a leisure trip to Vietnam!
 It's our first experience and was a very pleasant one.
 Two weeks before departure, her friend mentioned she was also going with her husband and we had a couple of overlapping days.
 So we planned to stay at the same hotel and went together on a full day sightseeing tour along the Mekong river cruise together with a visit to Coconut Island.
 This trip was relaxing as I just tagged along to wherever they planned.
 I enjoyed the Viet, Jap and French food plus the wonderful cafe settings.
 Also did a few business shirts and bought some sports attire.
 The weather was accommodating and it's nice to let time drift by, having a massage or just sipping coffee.

 Finally, the last one was the most unexpected.
 I was at an exhibition when a friend called me over to introduce someone.
 There was no need to.
 As soon as the stranger pulled down his face mask, I immediately recognized him.
 He's not changed much except being unshaven.
-This was a dear neighbor whose family used to live at the unit below mine.
+This was a dear neighbour whose family used to live at the unit below mine.
 We lost contact more than 30 years ago after I moved and they (brothers and sisters) went separately for overseas studies.
 Over the years, I only heard from the grapevine that someone met one of the sisters but nothing much.
 So I was absolutely delighted to recount our many years of wonderful memories and to know his family members were all well.
 What's even more amazing is that his brother actually stays at the same unit now.
 This encounter reminded me of an episode on a TV show called Super Sunday where the aim was to look for long lost relatives or friends.
 I'm so glad that life has arranged for us to meet once more.

 Reading the above as I post this out made me feel so grateful and humbled.